Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Introduction

-\paragraph{Subgraph isomorphism as a byproduct.} \textsc{Subgraph Isomorphism} is a special case of \textsc{Subgraph Hitting}, which aims to find a subgraph of the input graph $G$ that is isomorphic to a given graph $H$.
+\textsc{Subgraph Isomorphism} is a special case of \textsc{Subgraph Hitting}, which aims to find a subgraph of the input graph $G$ that is isomorphic to a given graph $H$.
 When the number of vertices in $H$ is bounded by $k$, the problem is also called \textsc{$k$-Subgraph Isomorphism}.
-Our aforementioned efficient $k$-clique decomposition algorithm straightforwardly gives us a byproduct, which is a \textsc{$k$-Subgraph Isomorphism} algorithm on any graph classes of clique-dependent polynomial expansion (and thus on the classes of fat-object graphs and pseudo-disk graphs) with running time $f(k) \cdot n \log n + O(m)$ (see Theorem~\ref{thm-kiso} and Corollary~\ref{cor-kiso}).
+Our aforementioned efficient $k$-clique decomposition algorithm straightforwardly gives us a byproduct, which is a \textsc{$k$-Subgraph Isomorphism} algorithm on any graph classes of clique-dependent polynomial expansion (and thus on the classes of fat-object graphs and pseudo-disk graphs) with running time $f(k) \cdot n \log n + O(m)$ (see Theorem~\ref{thm-kiso}).
 The \textsc{$k$-Subgraph Isomorphism} problem on fat-object graphs was considered very recently by Chan \cite{chan2023finding}, who gave an algorithm with running time $f(k) \cdot n \log n$ time, which requires the geometric realization of the graph (i.e., the geometric objects) to be given.
 Contrary to this, our algorithm is \textit{robust} in the sense that it does not rely on the realization.
-Note that if we are given the graph instead of the realization, then the additional $O(m)$ term in our running time is necessary.
+Note that if we are only given the graph, the additional $O(m)$ term in our running time is necessary.

+\begin{theorem} Let $\mathcal{G}$ be a class of fat-object graphs or the class of pseudo-disk graphs. \textsc{$k$-Subgraph Isomorphism} on $\mathcal{G}$ can be solved in $f(k) \cdot n \log n + O(m)$ time for some function $f$, where $n$ and $m$ are the numbers of vertices and edges in the input graph $G \in \mathcal{G}$, respectively. \end{theorem}